Drawing Materials: Handy Tools for Sketching

 One of the easiest manual pencil sharpeners to use, most school rooms have (or had) one mounted at kid level.
 A fairly inexpensive and practical investment if you draw a lot.
 Deluxe models handle larger diameter pencils.

-(Apologies for the rather odd looking photo on the right.
-It was free and the US Government paid for it’s creation.)
+(Apologies for the rather odd looking photo above.
+It was free and the US Government paid for its creation.)

 - If you’re a grown up, be careful.
 If you’re a kid, tell your grown up to be careful, too.